kirjavascript/drunkcrypt/README.md

 # drunkcrypt

-an attempt to see how reasonably secure E2E cryptography can be implemented from scratch, as simply as possible. the result being quite a loose, unidiomatic, and terse script
+an attempt to see how reasonably secure E2E cryptography can be implemented from scratch, as simple and concise as possible. the result being quite a loose, unidiomatic, and terse script

 ## usage